Alvarezsauridae

 Alvarezsauridae is a family of small, long-legged dinosaurs.
 Although originally thought to represent the earliest known flightless birds, they are now thought to be an early diverging branch of maniraptoran theropods.
-Alvarezsaurids were highly specialized.
-They had tiny but stout forelimbs, with compact, bird-like hands.
+Alvarezsaurids were highly specialized, with tiny, stout forelimbs ending in compact, bird-like hands.
 Their skeletons suggest that they had massive breast and arm muscles, possibly adapted for digging or tearing.
 They had long, tube-shaped snouts filled with tiny teeth.
-They have been interpreted as myrmecophagous, adapted to prey on colonial insects such as termites, with the short arms acting as effective digging instruments to break into nests.
+They have generally been interpreted as myrmecophagous, adapted to prey on colonial insects such as termites, with the short arms acting as effective digging instruments to break into nests.
+Alternative hypotheses of ovivory interpret the manus as specialized shell-cracking apparatuses, using the large claws and robust forelimbs to puncture eggs.

-Alvarezsaurus, the type genus of the family, was named for the historian Gregorio Álvarez.
+Alvarezsaurus, the type genus of the family, was named after the historian and physician Gregorio Álvarez.
+Fossils attributed to alvarezsaurids have been found in North America, South America, and Asia, and range in age from about 86 to 66 million years ago.

 History of study

 Bonaparte (1991) described the first alvarezsaurid, Alvarezsaurus calvoi, from an incomplete skeleton found in Patagonia, Argentina.
 Bonaparte also named a family, Alvarezsauridae, to contain it.
 He argued that Alvarezsaurus might be most closely related to the ornithomimosaurs.

-In 1993, Perle et al. described the next alvarezsaur to be discovered, naming it Mononychus olecranus (meaning "one claw").
-A month later they changed the genus name to Mononykus, because the earlier spelling was already the genus name of an extant beetle.
-Perle et al. mistakenly described Mononykus as a member of Avialae, one more advanced than Archaeopteryx.
-They argued that the family Alvarezsauridae was actually a group of Mesozoic flightless birds on the basis of several features that were supposedly unique to birds.
+In 1993, Perle et al. described the next alvarezsaurid to be discovered, naming it Mononychus olecranus (meaning "one claw").
+However, the spelling Mononychus was already in use by an extant beetle, so the name was changed to Mononykus a month later.
+Mononykus was initially described as a member of Avialae more advanced than Archaeopteryx, but the discovery of Patagonykus and reinterpretation of Alvarezsaurus created strong support for its inclusion in the Alvarezsauridae, and the subsequent inclusion of Alvarezsauridae within Avialae.

-In 1996, Novas described another member of the group called Patagonykus puertai.
-Karhu and Rautian (1996) described a Mongolian member of the family; Parvicursor remotus.
-Chiappe et al.(1998) described another Mongolian member, Shuvuuia deserti, and found it to be a bird as in Perle et al.'s analysis.